Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Late-time cosmic lockdown

-In the previous section, we showed that non-adiabatic effects can significantly enhance the false-vacuum occupation of the light spectator-field zero mode during the transition from a kinetically-dominated to a potential-dominated epoch.
-The natural question is what happens afterwards, over the many e-folds that may still remain until the end of inflation.
-In this section, we argue that the combination of strong bath-induced decoherence, growing as $\propto e^{6N}$, and Hubble friction drives the spectator into the standard Starobinsky overdamped regime.
-In this limit the late-time false-vacuum decay is well described by an effective Arrhenius-type hopping rate \cite{ref:chandlerbook} from the false vacuum \(F\) to the true vacuum \(T\).
-As discussed in \S\ref{subsec:combined_Lindblad_SSE}, the coarse-grained spectator dynamics is governed by the normalised stochastic Schr\"odinger equation
+In the previous section we showed that non-adiabatic dynamics during the kinetic-to-potential transition can substantially enhance the false-vacuum occupation of a coarse-grained light spectator field.
+The natural question is what happens subsequently, over the many e-folds that may remain until the end of inflation.
+In this section we argue that once the state has localized into a definite well during the barrier switch-on, the bath-induced monitoring rapidly suppresses inter-well coherences and thereby strongly inhibits further quantum tunneling.
+Any remaining relaxation of the false-vacuum population must then proceed through rare stochastic over-the-barrier hops, whose rate is exponentially suppressed in the late-time, strong-decoherence regime.
+In this sense the system becomes effectively \emph{locked} into the stochastically selected minimum.

-where $\dd W_{1,2}$ are independent real Wiener increments.
-For large $N$, the potential term and strong $\lambda$-induced decoherence drive the state towards an approximate eigenstate of $\hat\phi$, so that the wavepacket becomes very sharply localized in $\hat \phi$,